Top Six Best Popular Post Plugins for WordPress (2019)

 And here’s an example of what it looks like:

-Note – WP Tab Widget wasn’t working with the theme I used in the other screenshots – that might be something to consider.
+Note: WP Tab Widget wasn’t working with the theme I used in the other screenshots — that may be something to consider.
 It worked fine once I went back to the Twenty Seventeen theme, though.

 Display Posts (FREE)

-Finally, there’s Display Posts, a free plugin from Bill Erickson, who’s a pretty well-known WordPress developer.
+Finally, there’s Display Posts, a free plugin from Bill Erickson — a pretty well-known WordPress developer.

 Display Posts isn’t focused on just popular posts, but it does let you display your popular posts using two different criteria:

-Beyond that, the plugin comes with lots of shortcode parameters that you can use to target posts from specific categories, authors, etc. You can also choose whether or not to include thumbnails, excerpt summaries, and other content.
+Beyond that, the plugin comes with lots of shortcode parameters that you can use to target posts from specific categories, authors and so on.
+You can also choose whether or not to include thumbnails, excerpt summaries and other content.